 In 2006, a Community Access Program grant was awarded to the Library for \$9,465, which was used to replace the web server.
-TD Canada Trust funded Niagara Reads and Fresh Ink for \$3,200.00.
-The Library continued fundraising activities through the sale of used books, equipment, book bags, and received donations for an additional contribution of \$20,638.40.
+TD Canada Trust provided funded Niagara Reads and Fresh Ink for \$3,200.00 In addition, the Library continued fundraising activities through the sale of used books, equipment, book bags, and received donations which for an additional contribution of \$20,638.40.